kpetremann/salt-exporter/README.md

 Salt Exporter is a Prometheus export for Salt events.
 It exposes relevant metrics regarding jobs and results.

-Working our of the box: you just need to run the exporter on the same server than the Salt Master.
+Working out of the box: you just need to run the exporter on the same server than the Salt Master.

 Notes: